 CLOSE-UP PHOTOS OF A CHINESE WOVEN CARPET

 LEFT.
 Pile / front side of a late 19th century Chinese carpet; note how the center horizontal row of the flower shows, in the following order, first white, then red, then yellow, then red and then white coloured wool.
 CENTER.
 Underside / back of same area as photo at left; note in the center row that there are three white *Chinese knots, then two red Chinese knots, then one yellow Chinese knot (at center of flower), then two more red Chinese knots, then three more white Chinese knots.
 RIGHT.
-Close-up of the middle portion of the center photo clearly showing the central single yellow Chinese knot with the two red Chinese knots on either side of it. *NOTE WELL: As stated above, what is referred to on this page as a ‘Chinese knot’ is the type of knot used in many rug weaving regions of the world (except Tibet) and is more factually and commonly known as the Persian knot; but for simplicity’s sake in this page will be referred to as the Chinese knot when differentiating between Chinese and Tibetan carpets.)
+Close-up of the middle portion of the center photo clearly showing the central single yellow Chinese knot with the two red Chinese knots on either side of it. *NOTE WELL: As stated previously, what is referred to on this page as a ‘Chinese knot’ is the type of knot (asymmetric open left; see below) used in many rug weaving regions of the world except Tibet and is more factually and commonly known as the Persian knot; but for simplicity’s sake in this page will be referred to as the Chinese knot when differentiating between Chinese and Tibetan carpets.

 Outside of Tibet there are three kind of knots used in most carpet weaving areas; the asymmetric knot open to the left (top left), the asymmetric knot open to the right (top right), and the symmetric knot (bottom).
 Sometimes these knots are woven with what is called ‘warp depression’, as also shown above.
 The type of knot used in Chinese carpets is the asymmetric knot open to the left, usually without warp depression, but sometimes with in the East Turkestan / Xinjiang region (and some ‘modern’ Chinese commercial carpets).

 A close-up of the knotting on the back of a carpet made in the Ningxia region of China in the early 1900’s, and typical of what the knotting looks like on the back of carpets woven in most regions of China (except the Xinjiang region; and of course Tibet).
 Note in the photo how both nodes / half of each knot can clearly be seen, which is the ‘normal’ look for carpets woven with an asymmetric knot when viewed from the back of the carpet.
 [While the knot in the drawing appears (is) open to the right, if the carpet was viewed from the front as the weaver wove it it would of course be open left.]
 The red arrows point to the corresponding nodes of just one knot relative to the same positions in the drawing.
-Asymmetric type knotting is fairly easy to both see and feel from the back of a carpet, that is if one was to run their fingers across the back of the carpet it would feel relatively flat / even.
-(Determining exactly which way the knot opens however is another story and requires more work, although it is suffice to say that Chinese carpets are customarily woven with knots opening to the left.)
+Asymmetric type knotting is fairly easy to both see and feel from the back of a carpet, that is if one was to run their fingers across the back of the carpet it would feel relatively flat / even (except when the knot has been ‘depressed’.
+See description opposite right).

 The image above displays four separate one inch square areas of the backs (or the underside) of four carpets woven in four different regions of China.
 Clockwise from left; Tibet (because of the unique ‘cut loop’ technique used for Tibetan knotting, the Tibetan knot, or more precisely the Tibetan ‘loop’, only has one node, that is there are not two sides to the loop / knot as in other region’s carpet knots), Ningxia, Baotou-Suiyuan and Xinjiang.
 (Note: one node / half of each knot in the Xinjiang example is somewhat ‘hidden’, as it is partly ‘off-set’ and ‘sunken’ because of the ‘warp depression’ method generally used in the weaving process in that region).
 Counting the number of knots per square inch in the various carpets is discussed in more detail further down the page.